Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Add and configure a deployment group job for the pipeline.
 Box 2: Create an agent pool.
 Box 3: Create a deployment group.
 Box 4: Add the Puppet Agent extension to the virtual machines.
 - [ ] Box 1: Create a deployment group.
 Box 2: Add the Puppet Agent extension to the virtual machines.
 Box 3: Execute the Azure Pipelines Agent extension to the virtual machines.
 Box 4: Create an agent pool.

 ### You have a build pipeline in Azure Pipelines that uses different jobs to compile an application for 10 different architectures.
 The build pipeline takes approximately one day to complete.
 You need to reduce the time it takes to execute the build pipeline.
 Which two actions should you perform?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.

 - [ ] Move to a blue/green deployment pattern.
 - [ ] Create a deployment group.
 - [x] Increase the number of parallel jobs.
-- [ ] Reduce the size of the repository
+- [ ] Reduce the size of the repository.
-- [x] Create an agent pool..
+- [x] Create an agent pool.

-### HOTSPOT You company uses a Git source-code repository.
-You plan to implement Gitflow as a workflow strategy.You need to identify which branch types are used for production code and preproduction code in the strategy.
+### You company uses a Git source-code repository.
+You plan to implement Gitflow as a workflow strategy.
+You need to identify which branch types are used for production code and preproduction code in the strategy.
 Which branch type should you identify for each code type?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
-Hot Area:

 ![Question 565](images/question565.jpg)